-Self-driving Nissan takes to Europe's streets for first time, reaching speed in London | The Japan Times
+Self-driving Nissan takes to Europe's streets for first time | The Japan Times

 Global automakers are racing to catch up with the likes of Google and Tesla, which have carried out several autopilot and self-driving tests in recent months in the United States and elsewhere.

-Jaguar Land Rover is planning to test around 100 autonomous and internet-connected cars in Britain by 2020, while Volvo is also planning a test soon in London.
+Jaguar Land Rover is planning to test around 100 autonomous and internet-connected cars in Britain by 2020, while Volvo is planning a test soon in London.

-Nissan, which has already tested the self-driving LEAF in Tokyo and Silicon Valley, hopes to carry out similar trials in other European cities soon after this week’s London trials.
+Nissan, which has already tested the self-driving Leaf in Tokyo and Silicon Valley, hopes to carry out similar trials in other European cities soon after this week’s London trials.

 “We’re thinking of testing in the Netherlands and Paris.
 It’s not easy to go and test everywhere because we need to create maps, we need to get approval from the regulators and then it is expensive to set up a test,” Sierhuis said.